 Even with these restrictions, the Cold Fusion generator is a popular secondary or backup power generation system (especially since it can be fed with basic hydrogen/proteum common with most modern fusion plants).
 Often times a major ship refit will include the addition of one or several Cold Fusion plants to handle additional power draw, instead of doing a full refit and replacement of the ship’s fusion plant with a higher rated model.

 While cold fusion is a good first step, it is for the most part a side path.
-Certain concepts and are applicable, but by and large the core technological underpinnings of full on fusion.
+Certain concepts and are applicable, but by and large the core technological underpinnings of full on fusion are not transferable.
 Still, the development of a full up fusion engine is mainly a challenge of engineering, not proving its scientific viability (the giant balls of fusion commonly known as stars prove it is possible).
 Initial reactor designs used raw hydrogen, but follow on designs moved on to deuterium/helium-3 and then to protium/boron as a primary fuel.

 While large and complex, fusion engines generate phenomenal amounts of power.
 Better still, power output is a function of volume; a reactor twice the size actually generates something closer to four times the power output.
 Engineering challenges place an upper limit on the size of the reactor, mainly due to the challenges of building a sufficiently strong containment chamber.
 Still as material technology improves power densities follow along, helping the base technology remain viable even as power demands increase.